evidentlyai/evidently/docs/book/reference/data-drift-algorithm.md

 * the number of observations in the reference dataset
 * the number of unique values in the column (n\_unique)

-For small data with <= 1000 observations in the reference dataset:
+For **small data with <= 1000 observations** in the reference dataset:

-* For numerical columns (n\_unique \> 5):[two-sample Kolmogorov-Smirnov test](https://en.wikipedia.org/wiki/Kolmogorov%E2%80%93Smirnov_test).
+* For numerical columns (n\_unique \> 5): [two-sample Kolmogorov-Smirnov test](https://en.wikipedia.org/wiki/Kolmogorov%E2%80%93Smirnov_test).
-* For categorical columns or numerical columns with n\_unique <= 5:[chi-squared test](https://en.wikipedia.org/wiki/Chi-squared_test).
+* For categorical columns or numerical columns with n\_unique <= 5: [chi-squared test](https://en.wikipedia.org/wiki/Chi-squared_test).
 * For binary categorical features (n\_unique <= 2): proportion difference test for independent samples based on Z-score.

 All tests use a 0.95 confidence level by default.

-For larger data with \> 1000 observations in the reference dataset:
+For **larger data with \> 1000 observations** in the reference dataset:

 * For numerical columns (n\_unique \> 5):[Wasserstein Distance](https://en.wikipedia.org/wiki/Wasserstein_metric).
 * For categorical columns or numerical with n\_unique <= 5):[Jensen--Shannon divergence](https://en.wikipedia.org/wiki/Jensen%E2%80%93Shannon_divergence).

 All metrics use a threshold = 0.1 by default.

-You can always modify this drift detection logic.
+**You can always modify this drift detection logic**.
 You can select any of the statistical tests available in the library (including PSI, K--L divergence, Jensen-Shannon distance, Wasserstein distance, etc.), specify custom thresholds, or pass a custom test.

 ## Dataset-level drift